 The Human Resources Committee of the Board of Directors (the "Committee") in fiscal 2000 consisted of Messrs.
 Cash and Taylor and Ms. O'Brien, none of whom are employees or officers of the Corporation.
 Mr. Zak was a member of the Committee until his resignation from the Board of Directors in July of 2000.
-Mr. Dillon was a member of the Committee from May of 2000 until December of 2000, Mr. Taylor was elected to the Committee in March of 2000 and Ms. O'Brien was elected to the Committee in August of 2000.
+Mr. Dillon was elected to the Committee in May of 2000, Mr. Taylor was elected to the Committee in March of 2000 and Ms. O'Brien was elected to the Committee in August of 2000.
 The Committee advises and assists management in developing the Corporation's compensation and personnel policies, and provides Board oversight of their implementation.
 The Committee endeavors to meet no less than four times per year to review issues associated with compensation, human resources policies, personnel recruitment and retention and to consider, amend, or approve quarterly objectives for the Corporation, as recommended by the Corporation's Chief Executive Officer.